WE LEAD INTERNATIONAL CLEAN WATER MISSIONS

 Because lack of clean water anywhere makes the world less safe everywhere.

-“Water crisis” is a term used to describe situations in which their is not enough safe, unpolluted water within a region to meet that region’s demand.
+“Water crisis” is a term used to describe situations in which there is not enough safe, unpolluted water within a region to meet that region’s demand.
 In these situations, people are forced to walk tremendous distances to find safe water or to consume water that is untreated and unsanitary.

 783 million people worldwide do not have access to clean water.
 A total of 1.8 billion people use a source of drinking water that is fecally-contaminated.

 The World Economic Forum counts the world water crisis as one of top 5 global risks, ranking higher than 27 other risks in terms of likelihood and impact.
 Why is this so important?
 Because access to clean water is consistently at the root of other global risks like conflict and migration – which affects us ALL.

 As former Civil Affairs (CA) officers, our veteran volunteers have been trained by the branch of the military responsible for conducting foreign humanitarian aid operations.
 In the aftermath of war and natural disasters, CA teams coordinate with local aid organizations, provide direct aid to civilians, and help restore infrastructure by building roads, schools, medical facilities, sewer lines, etc.

 Our volunteers have seen first-hand the devastating effects of the water crisis, and we’ve spent our careers developing solutions for these regions.
 As veterans, our goal is to serve as the “tip of the spear” for combatting the water crisis.
 We do this through on-the-ground distribution of clean water filters, training, and follow-up support to communities across the globe.

 WHEN IT COMES TO CREATING A MORE PEACEFUL WORLD, CLEAN WATER SHOULD BE SEEN AS THE FOUNDATION